 ‘L&HH: Atlanta’ Reunion Recap — Why Kirk Frost Refuses To Reveal DNA Test Results

-Emotions are running high during part one of the reunion special of ‘L&HH: Atlanta’ on July 10.
-Rasheeda breaks down in tears after Kirk Frost confesses to new details of his affair and fans are outraged since he REFUSES to reveal his DNA test results on TV!
+Emotions are running high during part one of ‘L&HH: Atlanta’s reunion special on July 10.
+Rasheeda breaks down in tears after Kirk Frost confesses to new details of his affair with Jasmine Washington and fans are outraged since he REFUSES to reveal his DNA test results!

 Get ready for an emotional roller coaster!
-The cast of Love & Hip Hop: Atlanta gathered for part one of the reunion special on July 10, to discuss all of the wild scandals, love triangles and drama from season six.
-Joseline Hernandez was the only person not at the reunion and she refused to come to set!
+The cast of Love & Hip Hop: Atlanta gathered for part one of the reunion special to discuss all of the wild scandals, love triangles and drama from season six.
+Joseline Hernandez was the only person not at the reunion and she refused to come on set!
 From the get-go, fans were treated to some piping hot tea, since Tommie Lee talked about the Puerto Rican Princess.
 Nina Parker asked all the heavy-hitting questions, about her legal issues with Joseline and more.
-Nina asked about her and Stevie J‘s relationship and Tommie confessed she saw his “beefcake in the Bentley,” but claimed they didn’t actually hook up!
+Nina also asked about her and Stevie J‘s relationship and Tommie confessed that she saw his “beefcake in the Bentley,” but claimed they didn’t actually hook up!

 Tresure Price and Tommie Lee are trying to bury the hatchet, but things take a wild turn when the conversation is redirected towards Jessica Dime.
 When asked about the drama at Tommie’s wine tasting party, Jessica replies, “I don’t have a problem with anybody, but when [Lovely] Mimi opens her big ass mouth and said something about me being at the video shoot…” she trails off.
 The ladies get in a screaming match, then Mimi lunges towards Jessica, but security escorts her off stage when she loses her temper!
 Their heated feud started because Mimi told Tommie that Jessica attended her longtime rival Joseline Hernandez’ music video shoot for “Baby Daddy.”